sipe9/Slacker/README.md

 ## TODO
 1. Take P4 ticket property into use
-2. Expose all of the rich message properties with arguments
+2. Expose all of the Slack incoming webhook message properties with arguments
   1. Base message properties
   2. Attachments
     1. Attachment fields
+3. Add support to Slack incoming webhook actions

 # How to use
 Slacker parses commanline arguments and executes desired operations.
 Arguments can be passed individially or with json configuration file.
 When both file and arguments are used, config file is first loaded and then individual arguments may override any configuration.